LikeNmuFF/FreedomWall/README.md

 ## 1. User Submission Algorithm

-This algorithm details the process a user follows to submit a message to the system.

 1.  **Access:** A student or user accesses the **Submission Portal**.
 2.  **Form Completion:** The user fills out a form, providing their name, year, course, and message.
 They also have the option to submit anonymously.